 The Health Promotion specialization of North Dakota State University’s Master of Public Health program prepares health professionals to be public health leaders working in a variety of settings.

-Based on a socio-ecological model of health, the Health Promotion specialization explores contemporary health promotion at individual, group, organization, community and population levels.
-Core study concepts include foundations, values and principles of health promotion; the assessment of health needs; planning, implementing and evaluating efforts to promote healthy behaviors; and advocacy for health in a variety of settings.
+Based on a socio-ecological model of health, the Health Promotion specialization explores contemporary health promotion at individual, group, organization, community, and population levels.
+Core study concepts include foundations, values and principles of health promotion; assessing health needs; planning, implementing, and evaluating programs; policies, systems, and environments to promote healthy behaviors; leadership and advocacy for health in a variety of settings.

 HNES 721: Health Promotion Programming

 HNES 754 Assessment in Exercise Science and Nutrition